 Paltrow is doing what few other movie stars have done, spinning her star power into a cohesive personal brand.
 Aging doesn’t help generate job prospects for an actress, even one like her, with all her looks and connections.

-And if you don't like her, she won't drop the site anytime soon.
-She said she doesn't care about critics.
-True, people who insult the her and her site won't stick around to buy anything, but, as she said, there are plenty of others who care what she has to say -- and what she has to sell to them through her brand. ♦
+And if you don’t like her, she won’t drop the site anytime soon.
+She told Harper’s Bazaar that she doesn’t care about critics.
+True, people who insult her and her site won’t stick around to buy anything, but, as she said, there are plenty of others who care what she has to say — and what she has to sell to them through her brand. ♦

 Categories: Secret Geeks